 A travel warning has been in effect for all countries that the RKI, in coordination with the Federal Foreign Office, lists as a high-risk or virus variant area.

 In some countries there are still restrictions in international air and travel traffic.
 World-wide states issued entry restrictions and limited the public life.

-Bookings should be made on the latest possible date before departure and with the most flexible conditions possible in order to minimize cancellation costs in the event of renewed restrictions.
+Bookings in connection with business trips should be made as shortly as possible before the start of the trip and with the most flexible conditions possible in order to minimize cancellation costs in the event of renewed restrictions.

 Please carefully check the applicable regulations at the time of travel prior to the start of the business trip, as short-term restrictions may still apply.
 It is the responsibility of the person traveling to check this.